What Is Zinc Oxide: Is It in More Than Just Sunscreen?

-Wondering when you should use zinc oxide?
-The answer is daily.
 Nearly every skin type will benefit from zinc oxide, which is why dermatologists recommend introducing zinc oxide sunscreen starting as early as six months old.
 It provides maximum protection from UVA rays for individuals whose skin is still maturing.
-It's also suitable for people with sensitive skin, as their natural skin barrier may have weakened over time.
+It's also suitable for people with sensitive skin whose natural skin barrier may have weakened over time.

-Zinc oxide is a primary ingredient in physical sunscreens like our Daily Deflector™ Mineral Face Sunscreen and works to prevent premature aging caused by UV rays.
-It also helps shield your skin against blue light from laptops, cell phones, and other electronics.
+Zinc oxide is a primary ingredient in physical sunscreens, including our Kate Somerville Daily Deflector™ Mineral Face Sunscreen.
+What makes it so effective?
+In addition to preventing premature aging caused by UV rays, it also helps shield your skin against blue light from laptops, cell phones, and other electronics.
 When applied topically, zinc oxide sits on the skin and acts as a protective barrier rather than getting absorbed into the skin like most chemical sunscreens.